zhiyiYo/QMaterialWidgets-Docs/dev/docs/guide/designer.md

 ### Using plugin

-1. create a virtual environment, `conda` is the recommended way.
+1. create a virtual environment, `conda` is the recommended tool, python should be 3.8.

 2. Activate virtual environment and run the following code in shell: